raspberrypilearning/scary-spot-the-difference/worksheet.md

 ## What next?

-Maybe you could make the game a little more realistic.
-Have a look at the [Pygame website](http://www.pygame.org/docs/tut/newbieguide.html) and see if you can learn how to capture mouse clicks.
-Maybe the game could keep a fake score of differences spotted, before the scary face jumps out.
+- Could you make the game more realistic?
+Have a look at the [Pygame website](http://www.pygame.org/docs/tut/newbieguide.html) and see if you can learn how to capture mouse clicks from your victim.
+- Could you make the game could keep a fake score of differences spotted before the scary face jumps out?